Sitecore/Helix.Docs/helix/principles/visual-studio/projects.rst

-A Visual Studio solution can host a number of different project types, such as Web Application projects, unit test projects, Commerce Engine plugins, Sitecore TDS projects, behavioural testing projects, Xamarin projects, Xamarin projects, etc., but modules are always grouped by their logical connection to a module – and never by type.
+A Visual Studio solution can host a number of different project types, such as Web Application projects, unit test projects, Commerce Engine plugins, Sitecore TDS projects, behavioural testing projects, Xamarin projects, etc., but modules are always grouped by their logical connection to a module – and never by type.

 Projects are grouped together in a solution by the layer and module to which they belong.